BCDevOps/openshift-wiki/docs/AQUA/AQUAServiceDefinition.md

 ### Getting Help

-The best source of help is the vibrant community of development teams using Sysdig for their projects.
+The best source of help is the vibrant community of development teams using AQUA for their projects.
+Contact @NickCorcoran to run a vulnerability scan for your namespaces and also to learn how to address found vulnerabilities.

 You can find this highly talented and knowledgeable group in the `#devops-aqua` channel on [RocketChat](https://chat.developer.gov.bc.ca/channel/devops-aqua).

 For urgent help beyond this contact one of the Aqua administrators via the `#devops-sos` channel on [RocketChat](https://chat.developer.gov.bc.ca/channel/devops-sos).